leomakino/learn-data-engineer-topics/PySpark/02 - Big Data Fundamentals with PySpark/course_notes.md

 - it counts the number of elements for each key

 collectASMap()
-- It returns key key-value pairs in the RDD as a dictionary
+- It returns key-value pairs in the RDD as a dictionary

 ```python
 # reduce example: calculates the sum of all the elements in an RDD